pdf-association/arlington-pdf-model/TestGrammar/README.md

 Info: unknown key ... is not defined in Arlington for ...
 ```

+* messages report raw data from the Arlington TSV files (such as `SpecialCase` predicates) to make searching for the specifics much easier.
+This can be slightly confusing when deprecated features are used, since the PDF version of the PDF file also needs to be known

 * the Arlington PDF model is primarily based on PDF 2.0 (ISO 32000-2:2020) where some previously optional keys are now required
 (e.g. font dictionary **FirstChar**, **LastChar**, **Widths**) which means that matching older legacy PDFs will falsely report errors unless these keys are present or until PDF version support is implemented in the PoC.

+* it is common for PDF versions in files to be incorrect (earlier than the PDF feature set) which will then generate error and warning messages because of the use of deprecated features.
+One way to avoid such messages is to use `--force 2.0` on the command line to force everything to be compared against PDF 2.0, but this will also have other consequences (see above!).

-* all output should have a final line "END" (`grep --files-without-match "^END"`) - if not then something nasty has happened (crash!?!)
+* all output should have a final line "END" (`grep --files-without-match "END"`) - if not then something nasty has happened prematurely (crash or assert)

 * an exit code of 0 indicates successful processing.